-Now that you are done deciding whether you want to join coaching or prepare by yourself and now you also understand the syllabus of the exam so it is time to make the ‘Action Plan’.
-You need to make a timetable and stick to it because organisation is the key.
-You need to take each section one by one and complete it and you can check your progress through mock tests because it is the easiest way.
+Now that you are done deciding whether you want to join a coaching or prepare by yourself and now you also understand the syllabus of the exam, it is the ideal time to make the ‘Action Plan’.
+You need to make a timetable and stick to it because the organisation is the key.
+You need to take each section one by one and complete it and then you can check your progress through mock tests because it is the easiest way.

-It is almost October and this is the time to start wrapping things up; the last date to apply for CAT 2017 is Sepetmber 20, 2017.
-It is the time to revise those coaching notes it you attended and practically analyse your progress and to ask yourself the question - are you really CAT ready?
+It is the time to enrol in coaching institutes and attend classes regularly and subsequently, practically analyse your progress and ask yourself the question - are you really CAT ready?

 The difficulty level of the CAT examination is very high.
 You should study hard in order to get good percentile in CAT entrance exam.
 You can either prepare a combined strategy for all the sections of CAT or you can follow a separate preparation plan for all section.
 These articles provided below will help you to know some preparation strategies for CAT examination.

 |10 Last Minute Tips to Crack CAT 2020||Exam Day Tips for CAT 2020 - Key Tips to Help You Succeed|